Illuminare – Centre for the Study of Medieval Art: Exhibitions

+Publications

 In addition, the research centre publishes four in-house publications: Corpus of Illuminated Manuscripts, Art and Religion, Studies in Iconology, and Iconologies.
 Illuminare also produces exhibition catalogues and colloquium proceedings.
 In 2017, the Royal Flemish Academy for Sciences and the Arts bestowed the whole Illuminare team with the annual Science Communication Prize, in recognition of the exhibition In Search of Utopia.